Mount Vernon, New York Therapists

 An Overview of Mental Health in Mount Vernon, New York

-Mount Vernon, a town of 68,703, has had its share of famous residents.
-Nowadays, it’s more well-known as one of the best-kept secrets in the Westchester County.
+Mount Vernon, a town of over 71,000 inhabitants, has had its share of famous residents.
+Nowadays, it’s more well-known as one of the best-kept secrets in Westchester County.
 With easy access to two Metro North lines and the New York City subway system, residents here can enjoy the best of urban and suburban life.
 The city is fairly diverse, and the median age is shifting a bit as former Brooklynites and Manhattanites finally give up on those steep rents in favor of more livable and affordable housing.
 The city also has multiple parks and row after row of gorgeous historic houses.

 - Career Pressures: Mount Vernon is more low-key than Manhattan, but many residents work in the fast-paced and high-pressured city.
-These residents may face intense career pressures which could leave them susceptible to stress, anxiety or burnout.
+These residents may face intense career pressures which could leave them susceptible to stress, anxiety, or burnout.
 Working with a mental health professional can help one develop tools to manage these situations.

 - Long Commutes: Every minute spent commuting is a minute not spent with family or friends.
 This daily requirement, which can be longer than an hour every day for some residents, may lead to stress as well.